 Why is Android development Kotlin-first?

-- Safer code: Improve your app quality.
-Kotlin has many language features to help you avoid common programming mistakes such as null pointer exceptions.
+- Safer code: Kotlin has many language features to help you avoid common programming mistakes such as null pointer exceptions.
+Android apps that contain Kotlin code are 20% less likely to crash.

 - Interoperable: Call Java-based code from Kotlin, or call Kotlin from Java-based code.
 Kotlin is 100% interoperable with the Java programming language, so you can have as little or as much of Kotlin in your project as you want.